PickNikRobotics/roscpp_code_format/README.md

    ``sudo apt-get install -y clang-format-3.6``

- * Then put in the root of your catkin workspace the file ``.clang_format``, located in this repo.
+ * Then symlink or copy in the root of your catkin workspace the file ``.clang_format``, located in this repo.
 You can save this file from [this link](https://raw.githubusercontent.com/davetcoleman/roscpp_code_format/master/.clang-format).
 For example, place it on your computer here:

    ``~/catkin_ws/.clang_format``

+ * If you are interested in improving this configuration file, we recommend you checkout the git repo and symlink, e.g.:

+   ``ln -s ~/roscpp_code_format/.clang-format ~/catkin_ws/.clang-format``

  * Now any file inside your catkin workspace will be formatted with the ROS style guidelines described in this config file